-Protection is the sum of the activities, policies, and capabilities developed to reduce or eliminate a threat to people, property and the environment from technical, manmade and natural hazards.
+Protection is the sum of the activities, policies, and capabilities developed to reduce or eliminate a threat to people, property and the environment from technical, man-made and natural hazards.
 Protection activities generally focus on efforts to protect against hazards which cannot be mitigated.

 As examples, the Pennsylvania State University provides for protection through the monthly fire drills for all residence halls as well as fire safety and hazardous materials handling policies and procedures for all campus buildings.
-The Emergency Management Program and the University Police Department are examples of capabilities that protect against hazards or threats.
+The Office of Emergency Management and it's program, along with the University Police are examples of capabilities that protect against hazards or threats.